Ninja-Squad/ninja-squad.github.com/_posts/2018-10-19-angular-cli-7.0.md

 ### ng xi18n

-You can now turn of the progress of the build when extracting the `i18n` messages with: `ng xi18n --no-progress`.
+You can now turn off the progress of the build when extracting the `i18n` messages with: `ng xi18n --no-progress`.

 ## TypeScript 3.1 support

-As Angular 7.0 now uses TypeScript 3.1
+As Angular 7.0 now requires TypeScript 3.1
 ([check out our article about Angular 7](/2018/10/18/what-is-new-angular-7)), the CLI officially supports it too.
-This also include a few optimizations in `build-optimizer` specific to Angular 7.0/TS 3.1.
+This also includes a few optimizations in `build-optimizer` specific to Angular 7.0/TS 3.1.

 ## Terser instead of UglifyJS

-As uglify-es is [no longer maintained](https://github.com/mishoo/UglifyJS2/issues/3156#issuecomment-392943058) and uglify-js does not support ES6+, the CLI team has moved to [Terser](https://github.com/fabiosantoscode/terser) for minifying part of the build.
+As uglify-es is [no longer maintained](https://github.com/mishoo/UglifyJS2/issues/3156#issuecomment-392943058) and uglify-js does not support ES6+, the CLI team has moved to [Terser](https://github.com/fabiosantoscode/terser) for the minification phase of the build.
 Terser is a fork of uglify-es that retains API and CLI compatibility with uglify-es and uglify-js@3.
 It shouldn't really change the results, but it fixes a few long standing issues with UglifyJS,